Clique-partitioned graphs: Strongly clique-partitioned graphs

 However, the graphs obtained from possibilities (i) and (ii), (iii) and (iv), (v) and (vi) are isomorphic under the permutation $(B0\,C0)(B1\,C1)(B2\,C2)(B3\,C3)$.
 Further, possibilities (i) and (vi) are isomorphic under the permutation $(A0\,A1\,A2\,A3)(B0\,B1\,B2\,B3)(C0\,C1\,C2\,C3)$.
 This leaves just two possibilities, (i) and (iv), the latter of which gives rise to the graph $\Gamma(3,4)$.

-To show that the two strongly $(3,4)$-clique-partitioned graphs obtained from these two possibilities are non-isomorphic, we calculate an appropriate invariant.
-Because of the structure of the graphs, it suffices to work with the 6-regular graphs determined by the edges of the three 8-cycles between the $A$, $B$ and $C$ vertices in both possibility (i) and possibility (iv).
-In the latter case the graph is antipodal; every pair of vertices is distance 1 or distance 2 apart, with the exception of the pairs $\{A0,A2\}$, $\{A1,A3\}$, $\{B0,B2\}$, $\{B1,B3\}$, $\{C0,C2\}$, $\{C1,C3\}$, which are distance 3 apart.
-In the graph obtained from possibility (i), only the pairs $\{A0,A2\}$, $\{A1,A3\}$, $\{B2,C0\}$, $\{B3,C1\}$ are distance 3 apart.

-Alternatively we can use a computer package~\cite{GAP4,GRAPE} to determine the automorphism groups of the two strongly $(3,4)$-clique-partitioned graphs obtained from the two possibilities.
-For possibility (i), the automorphism group is a Klein 4-group generated by the permutations $(A1\,A3)(B0\,B1)(B2\,B3)(C0\,C1)(C2\,C3)$ and $(A0\,A2)(B0\,C3)(B1\,C2)(B2\,C1)(B3\,C0)$; and for possibility (iv) it is the dihedral group of order 24, in agreement with Proposition~\ref{prop:scpaut}.
+Denote the graph obtained from the former possibility by $\Theta(3,4)$.
+It remains to prove that this is indeed a maximal strongly $(3,4)$-clique-partitioned graph and is not isomorphic to $\Gamma(3,4)$.
+Both these tasks are readily accomplished using computer packages~\cite{GAP4,GRAPE} which also allow us to compute the automorphism groups of the two graphs.
+For $\Theta(3,4)$, the automorphism group is a Klein 4-group generated by the permutations $(A1\,A3)(B0\,B1)(B2\,B3)(C0\,C1)(C2\,C3)$ and $(A0\,A2)(B0\,C3)(B1\,C2)(B2\,C1)(B3\,C0)$; and for $\Gamma(3,4)$ it is the dihedral group of order 24, in agreement with Proposition~\ref{prop:scpaut}.

 Next consider case (II).
 It is not possible that $B2\sim C3$ since a 4-clique $\{A0,A3,B2,C3\}$ would be created; nor that $B0\sim C1$ since a 4-clique $\{A1,A2,B0,C1\}$ would be created.
 This reduces the number of possibilities for the 8-cycle on the vertices $Bj$ and $Cj$ to 20; 16 of which can also be eliminated because further 4-cliques are formed.
 In Table~\ref{tab:n3v4cycles} we give a list of these possibilities, together with any cliques which occur.